MeshLite/TriLite/README.md

 A unique aspect of TriLite is its design choice to avoid using a garbage collector.
 This means:
 - **Deterministic Resource Management**: Resources are managed deterministically, ensuring no unexpected memory management behavior.
 - **Consistent Mesh Topology**: When writing a mesh to a file and reading it back, the topology remains unchanged.
 For example, when writing an STL file, points that coincide are slightly adjusted to prevent merging when read back, preserving the original mesh structure.
 - **Compact Mesh Structure**: There can't be at any time any isolated vertex or any face marked as deleted (as with a garbage collector).
-If a face is deleted or a vertex becoming isolated, it is swapped with the last element and popped back to remove it definitively from the structure in O(1).
+If a face is deleted or a vertex becoming isolated, it is swapped with the last element and popped back to remove it definitively from the structure in O(L) (with L the largest vertex valence).
 Any order of operations always leads to a compact mesh structure.

 ## Installation